tjnumark/tjnumark.github.io/_pages/about.md

 For more info
 ------
-More info about Tianjin Normal University can be found in [TJNU](https://www.tjnu.edu.cn/), the College of Artificial Intelligence [College](https://dzytx.tjnu.edu.cn/index.htm).
+More info about Tianjin Normal University can be found in [TJNU](https://www.tjnu.edu.cn/), the [College of Artificial Intelligence](https://dzytx.tjnu.edu.cn/index.htm).